 Michael and Carrie Kline present their music both as entertainment and social history, with engaging ease and hard-hitting passion.
 Michael and Carrie have spent years recording music and spoken narrative in Cherokee, North Carolina, the Appalachian coalfields and mountainside farms, along with industrial cities from Cincinnati to New England.
 The Klines’ high mountain harmony vocals meld with their intertwining bass lines on two guitars, with Michael Kline’s melodic flat-picking guitar playing and Carrie’s dynamic backup.

-Michael and Carrie Kline of Elkins weave West Virginia stories and folklore with spine tingling harmonies on voice and guitar.
+Michael and Carrie Kline weave West Virginia stories and folklore with spine tingling harmonies on voice and guitar.
 To hear them and be invited to join in on a chorus is to be transported to a country church, a one-room school, or grandma’s kitchen.
 From songs such as Walk with Granny One More Time, to The Coal Tattoo, and gospel numbers such as Turtle Dove and Love Like This Was Never Known, the Klines evoke the times that really matter, time with family and friends, spiritual times, wrapped in a patchwork quilt of vivid images.
 Kitchen songs.
 You can smell the biscuits baking.

 “We, as musicians, are preoccupied with West Virginia songs, from the ancient ballads of the Hammons Family in the central highlands, to mining laments and songs of resistance in the coal fields.
 We enjoy love ballads and country songs as well, especially the poignant imagery of Kate Wolf and Laurie Lewis.